pixelsnob/pixelsnob-site/articles/carmelas-crappy-nextdoor-posts.md

 I am not sure if the thread will come back.

 Whether the thread comes back or not, I do know one thing for sure: **I denounce -- in the strongest terms -- how my next-door neighbor decided to deal with this.
-I also denounce -- in the strongest terms -- her negative characterizations of me, that she has spread around my immediate neighborhood, online and off!!!**
+I also denounce -- in the strongest terms -- her negative characterizations of me, that she has spread around my immediate neighborhood, online and off.**

 Here are some of the screenshots, and some toxic examples of disgusting crap that people decided to spew at me that evening.